qu3vipon/python-ddd/README.md

   - Cancel a reservation
   - Check-in & Check-out

-Check-in & check-out domains can also be isolated, but let's say that reception handles it together for now.
+Reservation and reception can also be isolated, but let's say that reception handles it altogether for now.

 ### Project Structure
 ```tree